 How to Calculate the Cash Flow to Debt Ratio

-Nonetheless, a high cash flow to debt ratio would indicate that the business is in a strong financial position and is able to accelerate its debt repayments if needed.
-Conversely, a low cash flow to debt ratio would mean that the business may be at a greater risk of not making its interest payments, and may suggest that the business is on a comparably weaker financial footing.
+A high cash flow to debt ratio indicates that the business is in a strong financial position and is able to accelerate its debt repayments if necessary.
+Conversely, a low ratio means the business may be at a greater risk of not making its interest payments, and is on a comparably weaker financial footing.

-To define what a “high” or “low” cash flow to debt ratio would be, we must compare the cash flow to debt ratio of other companies that operate in the same industry.
-The ratio can also be looked at historically for a business, which would indicate to us how the business’ debt coverage ability has changed over the course of time.
+To define what a “high” or “low” cash flow to debt ratio is, we must compare it to the ratio of other companies in the same industry.
+The ratio can also be looked at historically for a business, indicating how its debt coverage ability has changed over the course of time.

+Thank you for reading CFI’s explanation of the Cash Flow to Debt ratio.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To learn more about related topics, check out the following resources: